 In 1999, following consultation with the South Acton community, Ealing Council started a major investment programme on the estate.
 As part of this investment, Catalyst Housing Association redeveloped a number of new homes along the All Saints Road.

 In 2010, Acton Gardens LLP were chosen by Ealing Council and local residents to carry out the rest of the regeneration of the South Acton estate.
 Acton Gardens LLP is the joint venture partnership between London and Quadrant Housing Trust (L&Q) and Countryside Properties (UK) Limited.
 Both companies have experience of delivering award winning housing regeneration schemes across London.

 Who are L&Q?

 L&Q is a housing association which has been providing affordable homes to Londoners since 1963.
 L&Q stands for London & Quadrant and are one of the UK's leading housing associations and one of London's largest residential developers.
-L&Q own or manage over 70,000 homes in London and the South East, building high quality homes to meet a range of needs and incomes.
+L&Q houses around 250,000 people in more than 95,000 homes, primarily across London and the South East.
 Further information can be found at www.lqgroup.org.uk